A constant flow of leads is essential for the health of your business.

 You’d have many options for the types of content upgrades to create.

 For Style, you could make a category-wide Ebook about wardrobe-essentials.
 For the food category, you could make a cheat sheet with ten healthy snacks.
 For design, you could make a pocket guide to interior design (or whatever it is you focus on).

 Motherhood would lend itself well to an Ebook targeting people at a specific stage of raising children.
 Travel could be a cheat sheet to get cheaper hotels or a packing checklist.

 The possibilities are endless, but never think you have to create 20 Ebooks.

 Now for the moment of truth.
 Release it to the wild and let your audience enjoy it.
-Don’t think you have to get it right on the first go around.
+Don’t think you have to get it right on the first go-around.

 Let people download it then ask for feedback.
 Over the next few weeks, keep tweaking it until it’s a work of art.
 Think of it as marketing collateral that evolves over time instead of something that you make once and forget about.

 If you’ve got a large library of content on your site, it’s daunting to even think about where to begin with content upgrades.

 Luckily, you don’t have to make one for every post, video, and podcast (unless you want to).
 If your website is like most websites out there, a handful of content gets the majority of your traffic.
 It’s the eighty twenty rule in action.